spicysoft/jp-www-gitlab-com/sites/uncategorized/source/job-families/product/technical-writing-manager/index.html.md

 * Interview with Technical Writing Manager.
 The interviewer will spend time learning how you think about a tech writing team within an organization, ways of ensuring the team is well-positioned to produce content that has a substantial impact on the user experience, and specific examples of large content initiatives.
 * Interview with Senior Manager of Tech Writing.
 * Interview with VP of UX.
 The interviewer will spend time learning about the experience you have as a manager, what types of teams you have led, your management style, how you define strategy, your approach to content usability and improvement, how you've handled difficult situations, and how you've helped mentor technical writers.
 Be prepared to talk about your work and technical abilities, too.

-## Career Ladder

-For more details on the engineering career ladders, please review the [engineering career development](/handbook/engineering/career-development/#roles) handbook page.